 - Q Can squamous cell carcinoma spread throughout the body?

-- Q What does squamous cell carcinoma look like?
+- Q Is squamous cell carcinoma serious?